MrPhaze62/BonkAMon/README.md

 You get to bonk monika!

-Yes, this submod has similarites to Extra+ because i used most of the codes from that, and another from Yun's OpenWorld submods.
+Yes, this submod has similarites to Extra+ because I used most of the codes from that, and another from Yun's OpenWorld submods.

 The latest version should now be compatible with Yun's OpenWorld Submod and Extra+, Enjoy!

+Find the Submod in the releases section: https://github.com/MrPhaze62/BonkAMon/releases

 Just Extract and drag and drop the folder into submod folder so it should look like this